Fig77/Javascript-HTML-concept-ARPG/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-An A-RPG concept that you can play from you browser.
+An A-RPG concept that you can play from your browser.
 Will save and display scores using an API.
 Made with [Phaser 3](https://phaser.io/)

 ## Table of Contents
 - [Built With](#built-with)